pattern-recogniser/pattern-recogniser/README.md

 ### Hi there 👋

+I'm Anjali, a Data Analyst with 9️⃣ years experience in finding insights from data.

+💡 My Skills

+Data Visualizations
+Database design and modelling
+Dashboard development and reporting
+Exploratory data analysis

 <!--
 **pattern-recogniser/pattern-recogniser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.